-For smokers who have occasion to visit Frankfurt Airport there is good news—and for non-smokers too—we are told by the online The Phoenix Newspaper, 7 November 2017:
+For smokers who have occasion to visit Frankfurt Airport there is good news – and for non-smokers too – we are told by the online The Phoenix Newspaper, 7 November 2017:

 Good news for smokers and non-smokers alike: two more smoking lounges have just been added…at Frankfurt Airport.
-These comfortable, modern facilities are ideal for getting away from the hustle and bustle and enjoying a relaxed smoke…Non-smokers benefit too, because the lounges are equipped with powerful ventilation systems that prevent any smoke from escaping into the rest of the terminal building, including the directly adjacent areas.
+These comfortable modern facilities are ideal for getting away from the hustle and bustle and enjoying a relaxed smoke…Non-smokers benefit too, because the lounges are equipped with powerful ventilation systems that prevent any smoke from escaping into the rest of the terminal building, including the directly adjacent areas.

 How are non-smokers supposed to benefit from this development?
 At Frankfurt Airport smoking is already forbidden except in designated areas.
-So only smokers will benefit, if you can call it that, by having more places in which they are allowed to inhale poisonous tobacco fumes and thereby top up their nicotine levels.
+So only smokers will benefit, if you can call it that, by having more places in which they’re allowed to inhale poisonous tobacco fumes and thereby top up their nicotine levels.

 It reminds me of days gone by when aircraft had smoking and non-smoking seats.
 I used to travel between Japan and England regularly and would remind my travel agent that I required a seat in the non-smoking section.
 Then I would add a further request: ‘And please put me as far away as possible from the smoking seats!’

 This hardly made any difference though, because on aeroplanes the air is recirculated and on a smoking flight one would be forced to breathe dilute second-hand tobacco smoke.
-Thus I would arrive at my destination suffering from mild bronchitis and conjunctivitis.
+Thus, I would arrive at my destination suffering from mild bronchitis and conjunctivitis.
 Once I wrote to the head of British Airways asking him to consider make their flights entirely non-smoking.
 I received the lame reply that their policy was to follow public trends, not set them.

 Now in Germany it seems smoking is regarded in some quarters as a normal human activity.
 But these new smoking lounges at Frankfurt Airport are good news neither for smokers nor non-smokers.

+As I have mentioned in a previous blog, no matter how powerful the ventilation system in smoking lounges may be, it cannot prevent the stink of stale tobacco smoke being noticeable and unpleasant near the entrances.
 And what about the poor cleaners who have to go into these places to remove cigarette litter and be exposed to second- and third-hand smoke?
 (Third-hand smoke means the poisons emitted from burning cigarettes which adhere to the surfaces of the seats, tables, and walls.)

-The Phoenix Newspaper has got it wrong: smokers don’t enjoy smoking, though they may think they do, and smokers are never relaxed—particularly before boarding a flight.
+The Phoenix Newspaper has got it wrong.
+Smokers don’t enjoy smoking, though they may think they do, and smokers are never relaxed, particularly before boarding a flight.

 Smoking should be forbidden everywhere inside airport terminal buildings.
 At Heathrow, for example, smoking is only permitted in designated areas outside the terminal building; they don’t look very comfortable, nor should they be.

 It’s not as if smokers are discriminated against, although they may feel they are, by having to go outside to smoke.
-They discriminate against themselves—by their compulsion to keep inhaling poison.
+They discriminate against themselvesby their compulsion to keep inhaling poison.
 Should airports facilitate this behaviour?

 Those who run airports may say it’s not their place to try and reform smokers.
 This may be so, but why, then, should they have to provide modern comfortable facilities for them?